First Czechoslovak Republic: Economy

 The Czech lands were far more industrialized than Slovakia.
 In Bohemia, Moravia, and Silesia, 39% of the population was employed in industry and 31% in agriculture and forestry.
 Most light and heavy industry was located in the Sudetenland and was owned by Germans and controlled by German-owned banks.
 Czechs controlled only 20 to 30% of all industry.
 In Slovakia, 17.1% of the population was employed in industry, and 60.4% worked in agriculture and forestry.
 Only 5% of all industry in Slovakia was in Slovak hands.
 Carpathian Ruthenia was essentially without industry.

 In the agricultural sector, a program of reform introduced soon after the establishment of the republic was intended to rectify the unequal distribution of land.
-One-third of all agricultural land and forests belonged to a few aristocratic landowners—mostly Germans (or Germanized Czechs – e.g. Kinsky, Czernin or Kaunitz) and Hungarians—and the Roman Catholic Church.
+One-third of all agricultural land and forests belonged to a few aristocratic landowners — mostly Germans (or Germanized Czechs – e.g. Kinsky, Czernin or Kaunitz) and Hungarians—and the Catholic Church.
 Half of all holdings were under 20,000 m^{2}.
 The Land Control Act of April 1919 called for the expropriation of all estates exceeding 1.5 square kilometres of arable land or 2.5 square kilometres of land in general (5 square kilometres to be the absolute maximum).
 Land reform was to proceed on a gradual basis; owners would continue in possession in the interim, and compensation was offered.